choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-07-bromoijen/index.md

 We saw a lot of weird (in a good way!) stuff outside our van as we drove along.
 Some people busking (?) for money dressed up in clown outfits or painting themselves entirely in silver paint.

+There was a pair of motorcycle riders with the pillion playing a guitar behind.
+We also saw a tour (?) train on the road?
+It looked a little cartoonish.

+We also bore witness to cats mating and a cow taking a shit in real-time.
+Oh, nature!

 <figure>